What is live-in care?

 What checks do you carry out on your staff?

-What training do Live-In Care Workers receive?
+What training do live-in care workers receive?

 Our Core Induction Programme covers everything required to meet Care Quality Commission requirements and more.
 We also provide all new employees with a full 12 week training programme in accordance with Common Induction Standards.
 Our mandatory training programmes are designed to meet or exceed the standards set by the Care Quality Commission.
-All carers are also assigned to a Mentor, who is a trusted longer serving member of staff.
-They can answer any questions and help them navigate their first couple of weeks.

 Am I responsible for them?